-Samsung unveils a slew of new IoT and lifestyle products at CES 2021
+Samsung unveils slew of new IoT, lifestyle products at CES 2021

 The 110” Micro LED will also feature a bezel-less Infinity Screen design, a four-way viewing option called “4Vue”, a Micro AI processor for 4K HDR content optimization, the Majestic sound system that delivers 5.1 channel sound without a need for an external speaker, and Object Tracking Sound Pro.

-Samsung’s lineup of five lifestyle TVs was also announced on CES 2021 – The Frame, The Premiere, The Sero, The Serif and The Terrace.
+Samsung’s lineup of five lifestyle TVs was also announced on CES 2021 — The Frame, The Premiere, The Sero, The Serif, and The Terrace.
 Both the Frame and the Premiere also claimed the Innovation Award at CES 2021.

 The Frame made its debut in 2017 and now adds more customizability compared to its predecessor.
 It displays artworks when idle, can be displayed either vertically or horizontally, and offers five options for paint job, stands, and frames.